 We offer an exciting range of award-winning educational programmes, as varied as our 367 year history which offers something for every educational group.

-Why are Llancaiach Fawr Manor great for School Trips and Educational Visits?
+Why book Llancaiach Fawr Manor for School Trips and Educational Visits?

 Tours of the Manor are run by costumed Historical Interpreters who are renowned throughout the world of Heritage and Educations for their depth of knowledge and their ability to engage with pupils and students of all ages.
 Tours of the manor can be themed as required and cover the